Focke-Wulf Ta 154 Moskito: Into flight and production issues

-Tank halted production in August, and the RLM eventually cancelled the entire project in September (Milch had been removed by then).
-At that time about 50 production aircraft had been completed, and a number of the A-0 preproduction aircraft were later modified to production standard.
-An unknown number of the aircraft served with Nachtjagdgeschwader 3, and a few were later used as training aircraft for jet pilots.
+Accordingly, production came to a halt in August 1944.
+One month later, the RLM officially cancelled the Ta 154, by which point Milch had been removed from his position and thus could no longer protect the programme.
+It is believed that about 10 production aircraft had been completed, 2 at Erfurt and 10 at Posen) and a number of the A-0 preproduction aircraft were later modified to production standard.
+An unknown number of the aircraft served with Nachtjagdgeschwader 3 (Night Fighter Wing 3), and a few were later used as training aircraft for jet pilots.